 Meet Your Neighbors

 Privacy Issues

-I’m sure because of “privacy issues” the fireman standing next to the firetruck would not confirm Mark’s question as to who was in the ambulance.
-The front door was open at the home and Mark rang the doorbell to see if the owner’s adult daughter was still there.
+I’m sure because of “privacy issues,” the fireman standing next to the firetruck would not answer Mark’s question about who was in the ambulance.
+The front door was open at the home, and Mark rang the doorbell to see if the owner’s adult daughter was still there.

-The daughter is older and has some very critical medical issues of her own, so Mark asked her “was that your mom in the ambulance?”
+The daughter is older and has some very critical medical issues of her own, so Mark asked her, “Was that your mom in the ambulance?”
 She nodded and said, “Just call her.”
-Well, our friend in the ambulance did not answer her phone.
+Well, our friend in the ambulance didn’t answer her phone.
 Mark started trying to call people in the neighborhood who knew her extended family members’ phone numbers.

-Keep in mind it’s the day before Easter and many people were out of town.
-All we needed was a phone number to contact her relatives to help with her daughter and let them know the ambulance left with our friend.
+I remember that it was the day before Easter, and many people were out of town.
+We only needed a phone number to contact her relatives to help her daughter and let them know the ambulance had left with our friend on board.
 It took Mark about an hour to get a relative’s phone number.

-Mark called a few people who then headed to the main hospital.
-Luckily, she was going to be okay, but she was experiencing some bad pain and the emergency room took very good care of her.
-The people who went to the hospital were able to bring her home after she was treated.
+Mark called a few people, and they headed to the main hospital.
+Luckily, she was going to be okay, but she was experiencing some bad pain, and the emergency room took very good care of her.
+The people who went to the hospital could bring her home after treatment.

-You never know when a unique situation will come up when it’s important for people to not only know their neighbors but try to look out for each other and step in to help if needed.
-I got a call from my sister this morning and she told me a story from yesterday that illustrates what I’m talking about.
+You never know when a unique situation will arise, and it’s important for people to not only know their neighbors but also look out for each other and step in to help if needed.
+My sister called me this morning, and she told me a story from yesterday that illustrates what I’m talking about.

 Neighbors-It's Critical We Get To Know Them

-We all need to remember that health issues and home fires aren’t the only reason we need to be vigilant.
+We all must remember that health issues and home fires aren’t the only reason we must be vigilant.
 There could be a broken water pipe with the water running out the front door or garage.
 There could be a home break-in or some vandalism in the area.
-There could be an out-of-control car that ends up on your front lawn or in your living room.
+An out-of-control car could end up on your front lawn or in your living room.
 We live in strange times with some very unique circumstances.

+Meet Your Neighbors